metamorph-inc/cpython/PC/readme.txt

 The best installation strategy is to put the Python executable (and DLL, for Win32 platforms) in some convenient directory such as C:/python, and copy all library files and subdirectories (using XCOPY) to C:/python/lib.
-Then you don't need to set PYTHONPATH.
-Otherwise, set the environment variable PYTHONPATH to your Python search path.
+Then you don't need to set OMPYTHONPATH.
+Otherwise, set the environment variable OMPYTHONPATH to your Python search path.
 For example,
-   set PYTHONPATH=.;d:\python\lib;d:\python\lib\win;d:\python\lib\dos-8x3
+   set OMPYTHONPATH=.;d:\python\lib;d:\python\lib\win;d:\python\lib\dos-8x3

 There are several add-in modules to build Python programs which use the native Windows operating environment.
 The ports here just make